 Fountain squares

 If you’re ever in Paris, be sure to check out the fountain squares!
 They’re a popular spot for tourists and locals alike.
-There are several fountain squares in Paris, each with its own unique style.
+There are several fountain squares in Paris, each with its unique style.
 The square style resembles a town square.

 This square is located in the Marais district of Paris and is the oldest planned square in the city.
 It was built in 1612 and features a central fountain with two tiers of columns.